 About the Author

 Brian Castro is the author of the prize-winning Australian classic Shanghai Dancing, and recipient of the 2014 Patrick White Literary Award.
-His recent novels include The Garden Book and The Bath Fugues, both shortlisted for the Miles Franklin Literary Award, and Street to Street, loosely based on the life of the poet Christopher Brennan.
+His novels include The Garden Book and The Bath Fugues, both shortlisted for the Miles Franklin Literary Award, and Street to Street, loosely based on the life of the poet Christopher Brennan.
 His most recent work, a verse novel titled Blindness and Rage, won the 2018 Prime Minister's Literary Award for Poetry and the Mascara Avant-garde Award for Fiction.
 He is Professor of Creative Writing at Adelaide University.

 For readers and book groups

 Winner 2004 NSW Premier’s Award for Fiction and Book of the Year Award

 What the judges said

 In its sweep of history, the power of its imagination and sheer literary virtuosity, Brian Castro’s Shanghai Dancing is a work of major significance.